 I can’t even begin to understand the nature of why someone would want to change their sexual identity or gender.
 I was born female and grew up with female parts.
 I am very much a heterosexual woman who loves and enjoys heterosexual men.

 I’m turned on by the presence of masculinity when it walks into a room, a handsome face with some ruggedness to it.
 Strong arms and legs, a great ass especially if a man is a very tall and broad shoulder.
-That is the best physical attribute that attracts my attention towards men, well actually it could be his big dick:-)
+That is the best physical attribute that attracts my attention towards men, well actually it could be pretty boys with big sticks:-)

 Generally, I don’t consider myself homophobic, I guess I’m just perplexed at trying to understand why males want to dress like a woman, act like a woman, talk like a woman and behave like a woman, even to the point of having breasts.
 The realism is no matter how much effort and physical change a male (Caitlyn Jenner) makes they will never be a woman or be seen as a woman in society.